sankarapusamhith/CRUD_App/README.md

 pip install django djangorestframework django-cors-headers
 ```

-Finally, `cd` into the _django-react-logrocket_ folder and run the project:
+Finally, `cd` into the stud folder and run the project:

 ```bash
 python manage.py runserver